The Black Parade/Living with Ghosts

 The Black Parade/Living with Ghosts is a reissue of the American rock band My Chemical Romance's third studio album, The Black Parade (2006).
-It was released on September 23, 2016 through Reprise Records.
-The reissue features two discs: the first disc contains the original album while the second contains several unreleased demos and live tracks, and is titled Living with Ghosts.
-The demos range from early versions of songs that were included on the final record, such as "Welcome to the Black Parade" and "House of Wolves", to ones that were cut from it entirely like "Emily" and "All the Angels".
+It was released on September 23, 2016, through Reprise Records.
+The reissue features two discs: the first disc contains the original album, while the second disc, Living with Ghosts, contains several unreleased demos.
+The demos range from early versions of songs that were included on the final record, such as "Welcome to the Black Parade" and "House of Wolves", to ones that were scrapped, like "Emily" and "All the Angels".

 The reissue was originally announced in July 2016 when the band posted a teaser video of a waving flag with a black cross on it, with the piano introduction of "Welcome to the Black Parade" used as background music.
-Prior to the formal announcement of the reissue itself, many interpreted the video was indicating a possible reunion from the band, sparking rumors.
+Before the formal announcement of the reissue itself, many interpreted the video as indicating a possible reunion from the band, sparking rumors.
 It reached number 3 on the Rock & Metal Albums chart and at number 11 on the regular Albums Chart in the United Kingdom, and number 15 on the Australian Albums chart.

 Background and release

 My Chemical Romance released their third studio album, The Black Parade, in 2006.
-A critical and commercial success, it has gone on to be certified 4× Platinum by the RIAA, and listed as one of Rolling Stone's 500 Greatest Albums of All Time.
+A critical and commercial success, it went on to be certified multi-platinum by the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI), and listed as one of Rolling Stone's 500 Greatest Albums of All Time.
 On July 20, 2016, My Chemical Romance posted a cryptic video of a waving flag with a black cross on it, with the piano introduction of "Welcome to the Black Parade" (2006) used as background music.
 At the end of the video was the date September 23, 2016.
 This video sparked rumors regarding the band possibly reuniting, fueled further by fans noting that the band deleted their original break-up announcement from Twitter.

 Shortly after the announcement, the band announced a tenth-anniversary reissue of The Black Parade, The Black Parade/Living With Ghosts, which would include several unreleased tracks.
-They further clarified that the clip was related to the reissue's announcement and the band had no intention of reuniting at the time.
-Two months prior to the release of the reissue, the band released "The Five of Us Are Dying", an early version of "Welcome to the Black Parade" that is featured on the reissue.
+They further clarified that the clip was related to the reissue's announcement and that the band had no intention of reuniting at the time.
+Two months before the release of the reissue, the band released "The Five of Us Are Dying", an early version of "Welcome to the Black Parade" that is featured on the reissue.
 The reissue was released on September 23, 2016 through Reprise Records.
-It charted at number 3 Rock & Metal Albums chart and at number 11 on the regular Albums Chart in the United Kingdom, and at number 15 on the Australian Albums chart.
+It charted at number 3 on the Rock & Metal Albums chart and at number 11 on the regular Albums Chart in the United Kingdom, and at number 15 on the Australian Albums chart.